Team

 Geoff Twardokus

-Education: I earned the B.S. and M.S. degrees in Computing Security from Rochester Institute of Technology (RIT) in 2021.
-Prior to my studies at RIT, I earned two Associate of Science (A.S.) degrees, in Computer Science and in Mathematics, from Tompkins Cortland Community College in Dryden, NY.
+Education: I received the B.S. and M.S. degrees in Computing Security from Rochester Institute of Technology (RIT) in 2021.
+Prior to my studies at RIT, I received two Associate of Science (A.S.) degrees, one in Computer Science and the other in Mathematics, from Tompkins Cortland Community College in Dryden, NY.

 PhD: I started my Ph.D. in Electrical and Computer Engineering at RIT in Fall 2021.
 My research interests include secure vehicle-to-vehicle (V2V) communication, security in emerging and next-generation vehicle-to-everything (V2X) technologies, post-quantum security for connected vehicles, and testbed development for wireless systems.